openstack-archive/deb-kazoo/CONTRIBUTING.md

 You need to have some supported version of Python installed and have it available as `python` in your shell.
-To run Zookeeper you also need a Java runtime (JRE or JDK) version 6 or 7.
-To run tests, you need to have the tox, Python testing tool, to be installed in your shell.
+To run Zookeeper you also need a Java runtime (JRE or JDK) version 6, 7 or 8.
+To run tests, you need to have `tox`, the Python testing tool, installed in your shell.

 You can run all the tests by calling: